lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 # Using the Terminal Connector
-Interacting with your bot in a chat app might not always be convenient or fast; to simplify testing and plugin development, **Gopherbot** includes a terminal connector, with a sample configuration in the `cfg/term/` directory.
+Interacting with your bot in a chat app might not always be convenient or fast; to simplify testing and plugin development, **Gopherbot** includes a terminal connector that emulates a chat service with multiple users and channels, with a sample configuration in the `cfg/term/` directory.
 You'll probably want to copy the directory and modify it for your own use (mainly configuring the plugins you're developing), but it can be used by using the `-c <configdir>` option: